healtac2024/healtac2024.github.io/_pages/submissions.md

 Demo sessions will provide a forum for demonstration of solutions and projects to the wider community.
 Proposals for demos should use the template for extended abstracts.

 <p> </p>
-Submission templates can be accessed here: <a href="https://github.com/healtac2024/healtac2024.github.io/blob/main/_data/template-2024.docx" download>template-2024</a>
+Submission template can be accessed here: <a href="https://github.com/healtac2024/healtac2024.github.io/blob/main/_data/template-2024.docx" download>template-2024</a>

 </body>